 Methodology:In the feeding trial, a total of 120 day-old broiler chicks were randomly distributed into five treatment groups of 24 broiler chick per treatment with three replicates of 8 chicks in each.
 The 1st group served as control (T1) in which standard diet without any supplementation was fed, while in T2, T3, T4 and T5 treatment groups were incorporated with 1%, 3%, 5% and 7% banana leaf powder was fed.
 At the end of the feeding trial, five broiler birds from each treatment group were randomly selected and slaughtered to evaluate carcass characteristics and organoleptic assessment of the meat.
 Breast and thigh muscle samples obtained after slaughter were collected and processed for proximate analysis.

-Results:the results were non-significant for organoleptic traits and carcass characteristics, except for ether extract content of breast and thigh muscle.
+Results: The results were non-significant for organoleptic traits and carcass characteristics, except for ether extract content of breast and thigh muscle.
 The ether extract content (% on dry matter basis) of breast and thigh muscle was significantly reduced (P < 0.05) with increasing dietary inclusion of banana leaf powder.

 Conclusion: The present study concludes that dietary inclusion of banana (Musa paradisiaca) leaf powder upto 7 percent in broiler chicken diet reduced the ether extract content of breast and thigh muscles whereas no adverse effect was observed on meat quality and organoleptic characteristic of the birds.

-Keywords: broiler chicken, banana leaf, carcass, sensory evaluation, meat composition, Musa paradisiaca.
+Keywords: Broiler chicken, banana leaf, carcass, sensory evaluation, meat composition, Musa paradisiaca.

 Introduction